 12.3 The Caatinga

-Ecologically difficult to classify is the Caatinga NE-Brazil, the arid area, "Polygono da Seca".
+Ecologically difficult to classify is the Caatinga in NE Brazil, the arid area, "Polygono da Seca".
 It is characterised by extreme fluctuations in precipitation from year to year.
 For example, in the driest place, Cabaceiras, the good rainy years 1940 to 1946, with rainfall ranging from 664 to 150 mm, were followed by droughts from 1948 to 1958, with rainfall below 80 mm (only 24 mm in 1952, only 22 mm in 1958), with the exception of 1954, with 170 mm, and 1955, with 187 mm.
-Such an unreliable climate is best survived by large succulent columnar cacti and large spiny bromeliaceae growing on the ground, as well as much water-storing bottle trees (Ceiba and others) or deciduous shrubs that are leafless for long periods (◘ Fig. E-54).
+Such an unreliable climate is best survived by large succulent columnar cacti and large spiny Bromeliaceae growing on the ground, as well as much water-storing bottle trees (Ceiba and others) or deciduous shrubs that are leafless for long periods (◘ Fig. E-54).
 The area is difficult to exploit and is sparsely populated because periods of drought cannot be predicted, forcing the population to leave the land.
 Similar conditions are found in the trade wind desert on the north coast of South America in the Venezuela-Colombia border area or in the Galapagos Islands.
 Years with very high precipitation also occur in this arid region.

 ◘ Fig. E-54 Caatinga near Rodelas in Sertão NE Brazil (photo: Glauco Umbelino, http://t1p.de/mb49).